 The easier it is to twist the boot, the less its torsional rigidity.
 Hiking boots with limited torsional rigidity won't provide much lateral support for your feet or ankles on uneven ground.
 They're more likely to collapse or bend over rocks and roots.
 This may increase your risk for rolled ankles, sprains, and other lower body injuries.

-The harder it is to twist the boot, the greater its torsional rigidit.
+The harder it is to twist the boot, the greater its torsional rigidity.
 A boot that resists twisting (like the Salomon X Ultra above) provides better foot support and lateral ankle protection, especially on uneven ground.

 Each of my recommendations for the best hiking boots provide at least moderate support, including the lightweight hiking boots.
 The mid-duty hiking boots provide better support, and the backpacking boots provide the best foot and ankle protection for backpackers carrying heavy packs or hikers who mostly hike off trail in mountainous terrain.